Courage is required to drive the Northern Link Road

 Northern Link Road is the name of the sharply winding and precipitous ascent in a steep and narrow zig-zag road in Dominica, in the Caribbean Sea.
 It’s a 1st gear road all the way, with an average of 10,25%.

-The road has a length of 7,2 km.
-It starts in Penville (or Pennville), a village in Dominica's Saint Andrew Parish at an levation of 265m above the sea level.
+The road is 7,2 km long and starts at Penville (or Pennville), a village in Dominica's Saint Andrew Parish at an elevation of 265m above the sea level.

 The road ends in Tanetane, a small village near Portsmouth, on Dominica's northwest coast.
-The surface of the road is asphalted, is extremely steep and it includes several hairpins and blind corners.
+The road is totally paved but extremely steep with hairpins and blind corners.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.